fogfish/datum/doc/generic.md

 ### Assisted derivation

-It is also possible to customize encoders/decoders for records without generic derivation.
+It is also possible to customize semi-auto encoders/decoders for records.
 The feature supports morphism if two ADTs do not share similar representation.

 ```erlang
 -compile({parse_transform, generic}).